Someone recently asked me,

 "So when customers ask what makes handmade soap special, what do I say?"

-She wanted to offer the best response possible, and picked up a pen while she waited for my answer.
+She wanted to offer the best response possible, and picked up a pen and waited for my answer.
 There's really more than one reason why handmade soap is superior to the soap you buy at the grocery store, but if I had to explain it in a minute or less, I'd say this:

-The biggest difference between handmade soap and commercially made soap is the copious glycerin content, left in handmade soap.
+The biggest difference between handmade soap and commercially made soap is the copious glycerin content, that's left in handmade soap.

 Glycerin is a humectant.
 Humectants attract water from the air onto our skin.
 It's an emollient, master of hydration that leaves us feeling soft and comfortable, and a natural by-product of the soap making process.

 Commercially made soaps produce lots of glycerin too.
+The difference is, it's not retained and commercially produced soaps contain practically none of it!

-The difference is, it's not retained.
-The glycerin that's produced by commercially made soap is skimmed off and sold for other purposes.
-Glycerin is a versatile and non-toxic product that's used for many purposes.
-It's needed for manufacturing cosmetics, certain food and pharmaceutical products, the printing industry and more.
+Glycerin that's produced by commercially made soap is skimmed off and sold for other purposes.
+It's a versatile, non-toxic product used for many purposes, in several industries including manufacturing of cosmetics, food and pharmaceutical products, the printing industry and more.